-Part of the issue is perspective.
 What does it mean to say that a company is market-driven?
-Google it—in quotes, and it gets over 1.2 million results.
-Every week, customers give us their own personal views, and their responses vary significantly.
-We’ve centered on a very practical definition: “every thought, word, and action within your company is based on the needs of the market.”
+Google it—in quotes, and it gets over 6.8 million results.
+We’ve centered on a practical definition: “every thought, word, and action within your company is based on the market’s needs.”
 Hard to argue with this right?
-But, is this definition enough to govern your corporate investment decisions?
+But is this definition enough to govern your investment decisions?

 At Pragmatic Institute, our business is to study these things, analyze the patterns and develop best practice methodologies for leading a market-driven business.
-We’ve worked with thousands of companies over the past five years, including big, well-known, market leaders like IBM, SAP, Freescale, Microsoft, EMC, eBay, and Yahoo; with breakout products from Apple, BlackBerry, Salesforce.com and Google; and offerings from consistent product leaders like Intuit, WebSense, Macrovision, Metavante, and SAS.
-We’ve validated many of the high-level anecdotal studies that support the value of being market-driven—companies are more profitable (31% more according to George Day), twice as fast in getting new products to market, and own 10-20% higher customer satisfaction levels.
-And, we’ve found compelling convergence around best practices for building and leading a market-driven culture.
+We’ve validated many high-level anecdotal studies that support the value of being market-driven—companies are more profitable, twice as fast in getting new products to market, and have higher customer satisfaction levels.

-- How can we ramp sales faster and lower the overall costs of sales and marketing by spending our dollars and resources more wisely?
+- How can we ramp sales faster and lower overall sales and marketing costs by spending our dollars and resources more wisely?

 - What impact will this have on the fundamental measurement that we value the business by—improving customer satisfaction, retention and referrals?

-- Will any of these practices create better margins by improving productivity or retention rates?
+- Will these practices create better margins by improving productivity or retention rates?

 This article helps you gain strategic visibility for the ROI of being market-driven.
-And while we can’t calculate exactly what that figure is for your company, product, or unique market scenario, we can document a simple strategy for justification.
-The Four Rules of ROI Leaders that speaks in the language of your buyer— the CEO—are time-to-market, time-to-revenue, time-to-value, and time-to-profit.
+And while we can’t calculate exactly what that figure is for your company, product or unique market scenario, we can document a simple strategy for justification.
+The four rules of ROI are time-to-market, time-to-revenue, time-to-value, and time-to-profit.

-Time-to-market is the first measurement of an ROI Leader.
-When a product manager develops and defends a business case for a new product investment, decision makers want to quickly understand and rate the risk/reward vs. other alternatives—including not investing in the project at all!
+Time-to-market is the first ROI measurement of being market-driven.
+When a product manager develops and defends a business case for a new product investment, decision-makers want to quickly understand and rate the risk/reward vs. other alternatives—including not investing in the project.

-Market-driven organizations improve development ROI by delivering more quickly, cheaply, and by meeting and often beating their schedules.
+Market-driven organizations improve development ROI by delivering more quickly and cheaply and by meeting and often beating their schedules.
 The formula for success is simple:

 - Focus the development organization on a specific problem.